kmwolowiec/spark-churn-prediction/README.md

 ## Results & conclusions
-Best results have been achieved using logistic regression:
-Fscore - 0.54
-Recall - 0.76
-Precision - 0.41
-Training process was performed using AWS EMR.
-Other methods weren't as effective as logistic regression.
-Moreover, even Cross Validation with Grid Search didn't improve the results.
+**Reflection**
+The churn prediction is a topic standing on the border of product analytics and business analytics and this is one of the reasons I decided to challenge this.
+The most profitable for me is exploring Spark and AWS.
+Spark itself is a great tool, however, it's not as simple as Pandas and Scikit-learn.
+Unfortunately, AWS EMR Notebook wasn't really helpful during the project.
+It's a great tool for data processing and exploration, however, when it comes to the training process I would suggest another solution than Notebooks.
+Moreover, built-in features for hyperoptimization are limited to grid search (at least in emr-20 with Spark 2.4.).
+Another disadvantage is relying on the stability of Your internet connection.
+Also, during longer training, sometimes dead session just occurs with really no clear reason.
+I spent a lot of time struggling with AWS EMR, while I could use this time for further data investigation and some improvements on a small dataset.
+Instead, I assumed that the amount of data blocks me (what was only a partly truth).

+**Improvements**
+I can see tons of things that could be improved and require further exploration.
+The results have shown that there is still room for improvement.
+The best results came from the logistic regression model.
+Moreover, even the Gradient Boosted Trees combined with Cross-Validation and Grid Search didn't improve the results.
 This may suggest that there should be more work done with feature engineering.

-Data require further investigation.
-There is a lot of topics that should be further explored.
-Ideas:
-* features based on trends (decrease/increase of page views WoW or MoM)
-* investigate locations/levels/userAgents
-* investigate false-negatives
+Provided data require further investigation.
+There is a lot of topics that should be further explored: a deeper investigation of the features and its impact (absolute features vs features "per session") introduce features based on trends (decrease/increase of page views WoW or MoM) investigate locations/levels/user-agents investigate false-negatives try other combinations of features further investigation of param grid builder and cross validator - the usage of both features didn't really improve the results during Stage I.